Year 4 2019 - 2020

 Welcome to Year 4!

-We are looking forward to a fun and productive year full of achievements!
+We are looking forward to a fun and productive year!

 Children will start the year by looking at Greek myths.
-We will focus on enriching the content of our writing by generating expanded noun phrases and starting our sentences with a variety of adverbs (fronted adverbials).
-Later this half term we will move onto looking at instructions when we have our first of three visits from The Crowne Plaza hotel who will be running cookery workshops with our year group this year.
-We also hope to have a look at poetic form, describing mythical beasts.
+We will focus on enriching the content of our writing by generating expanded noun phrases and starting our sentences with a variety of fronted adverbials.
+Then, we will move onto looking at instructions making Greek salads and pots.

-Times tables remain a vital component of the Year Four curriculum and a new national assessment will be trialled throughout the country this Summer (June 10 - 28th 2019).
-This will become mandatory in 2020.
+Times tables remain a vital component of the Year Four curriculum and a new national assessment will become mandatory beginning this year in 2020.

-Try the link above to go to a really fun way to learn times tables, number bonds, division facts and halves and doubles.
+Try the links above to go to a really fun way to learn times tables, number bonds, division facts and halves and doubles.

 By the end of Year Four, all children should be able to tell the time on an analogue clock.
 This is something that parents can become really involved in too, setting problems for children like: What time will it be when we arrive if the journey takes 45 minutes?

-Learning about the Groovy Greeks will be our historical focus.
-We will plot Ancient Greece on a timeline, understanding chronology, use and evaluate a range of sources of evidence and create an exhibition to share learning about Ancient Greece.
-We look forward to seeing families at our Greek day in school when you can admire our work and learn alongside us!
+This term, we will travel from Ancient Greece to a variety of other countries in Europe, developing our research skills and learning about life in the past and present, near and far.
+We look forward to seeing families at our Greek exhibition in school when you can admire our work and learn alongside us!
 If you have any resources linked to this topic, please feel free to bring them to school to share with us.

-This half term we will be thinking about God; descriptions of God, poems about God using metaphors and art in christianity which features God.
+This term we will be thinking about God; descriptions of God, poems about God using metaphors and art in Christianity which features God.
+We will also enjoy sharing the parables and exploring their meanings.

 Files to Download